Back to search result Previous Next

 Rhubarb and Moutan Decoction

-大黄牡丹皮汤 〔大黃牡丹皮湯〕dà huáng mǔ dān pí tāng
+大黄牡丹皮汤 〔大黃牡丹皮湯〕 dà huáng mǔ dān pí tāng

 Source: Jīn Guì Yào Lüè 金匮要略

-Action: Drains heat and expels stasis; disperses binds and welling-abscesses (yōng).
+Actions: Drains heat and expels stasis; disperses binds and welling-abscesses (yōng).

-Indication: Intestinal welling-abscess (yōng) with pain on the right side of the lower abdomen that is exacerbated by pressure, inability to stretch out the right leg, heat effusion, and fear of cold.
+Indications: Intestinal welling-abscess (yōng) with pain on the right side of the lower abdomen that is exacerbated by pressure, inability to stretch out the right leg, heat effusion, and fear of cold.
 Tongue fur: Yellow and either slimy or dry.
 Pulse: Stringlike and tight or rapid.
 In modern clinical practice, this formula is used for acute appendicitis, as well as annexitis and pelvic inflammation.

 Category: External medicine formulas